Diagnosing Behavior Problems in Horses

 A horse in conflict has tendencies to perform more than one behavior at once.
 For example, a horse may want to approach a person to take a treat such as an apple, but be reluctant to get too close because it is nervous.
 The motivation for the conflict, except for extreme instances associated with survival functions (for example, eating), is often hard to identify in animals.

 Displacement activity is the resolution of a conflict by performing a seemingly unrelated behavior.
-When a horse is in conflict between sex and aggression or between aggression and fear, it will often perform an apparently irrelevant activity.
+When a horse is in conflict between breeding and aggression or between aggression and fear, it will often perform an apparently irrelevant activity.
 Examples of these activities include grooming, feeding, scratching, and sleeping.

 Dominance refers to competition over a limited resource (for example, access to a feed bucket or water trough).
 A higher-ranking animal can displace a lower-ranking one from the resource.
 Rank or hierarchy is usually defined by an ability to control the resource.
 A dominant animal is not the one engaged in the most fighting.
 Most high-ranking animals can be identified by the submissive behavior exhibited toward them by others in their group.